 The National Coalition of Motorcyclists started a little over 35 years ago by Richard M. Lester.
 It’s very interesting because Richard Lester did not get his law degree until he was in his 40’s.
 Prior to his becoming an attorney he was a wild animal trainer and trapper for zoos.
 He attended law school by night and worked in a head shop and waterbed store during the day.
 After he got his law degree he had a biker for a client and discovered that bikers were not very well legally represented.
 He decided to do something about it and started A.I.M.
 (Aid to Injured Motorcyclists) and N.C.O.M.
 (National Coalition of Motorcyclists).
-Soon C.O.C.’s were springing up across the country.
+The first Confederation of Clubs (C.O.C.) started in Southern California and soon after C.O.C.’s were springing up in every state across the country*.
 Patch holders now have a motorcycle rights organization that works for them in their area.
-Each C.O.C. is unique to its own area.
-Read about it here in the Easyrider Magazine Interview from August 1986…
+Each C.O.C. is unique to its own area. **

 The Oregon Confederation of Clubs’ inaugural meeting was on October 17th, 1998.
 For nearly 20 years Oregon motorcycle clubs have been coming together to monitor legal cases affecting their rights as individuals under the US Constitution and as lawful organizations.
-They have been doing this with the help of very good A.I.M. attorneys (thank you Sam!!).
-They have also worked with Motorcycle Rights Organizations such as A.B.A.T.E. of Oregon and BikePac of Oregon regarding legislation impacting bikers in the State of Oregon.
+They have been doing this with the help of very good A.I.M. attorneys (thank you Christopher Slater).
+The Oregon COC also works with Motorcycle Rights Organizations such as A.B.A.T.E. of Oregon and BikePac of Oregon regarding legislation impacting bikers in the State of Oregon.

 A.B.A.T.E. / BikePac VICTORIES

 Over 45 Years of protecting our right to ride!